ERA-2022/PerSeO/README.md

 ```
 -----\Graphics tools
 1> Draw one report
-2> Draw one complete iterations
+2> Draw one complete iteration
-3> Draw one complete ejecution
+3> Draw one complete execution
-4> Draw one reports comparitions
+4> Draw one report comparitions
 5> Back
-Enter an option: 4
+Enter option: 4
 Enter the path file 1: C:\Users\ESTACION\Documents\GitHub\PSO_for_hybrids_and_antennas\results\b2466c28-8fe8-4b71-af6c-fd435b6e5418\files\datosS11_0_1.csv
 Enter the path file 2: C:\Users\ESTACION\Documents\GitHub\PSO_for_hybrids_and_antennas\results\b2466c28-8fe8-4b71-af6c-fd435b6e5418\files\datosS11_2_1.csv
 ```
 Next, it will request the save path; however, if you press Intro with this field empty, the save path will be ../results/comparison graphics/
 * Example with specific save path
 ```
-Note: if you press intro without add nothign path, this will save in ../results/comparison graphics/ by default
+Note: if you press Intro without adding nothing path, this will save in ../results/comparison graphics/ by default
 Enter the save path: C:\Users\ESTACION\Documents\Jaime\Comparaciones
 ```
 * Example with default save path
 ```
-Note: if you press intro without add nothign path, this will save in ../results/comparison graphics/ by default
+Note: if you press Intro without adding nothing path, this will save in ../results/comparison graphics/ by default
 Enter the save path:
 ```
 Later, it will request the labels of the x and y-axis, the Title of the graphic, which will be the same as the save file name (this name cannot have dots), and the label of each file that will present in the graphic.
 When the process finishes, a message will notify it.